 Inbound marketing guest post submissions

 … and so on.
-This will help you find relevant industry blogs who are interested in the topic you’re writing about and currently accepting submissions from guest bloggers.
+This will help you find relevant industry blogs that are interested in the topic you’re writing about and currently accepting submissions from guest bloggers.

 How Does Guest Blogging Impact SEO?